 Dr. Ted Fleming is adjunct Associate Professor of Adult Education at Teachers College, Columbia University, New York.
 Previously he has been a senior academic and Head of Department at National University of Ireland Maynooth and Associate Dean of the Faculty of Social Sciences.
 He is a member of the Advisory Board of An Cosan (Adult Education Centre).

 Awarded a B.Sc.
 (NUIM) and a B.D. before undertaking graduate studies (M.A & Ed.D.) at Teachers College, with Jack Mezirow as academic advisor.
 He also studied with Paulo Freire in Boston.

 Received the 'Jack Mezirow Living Theory of Transformative Learning Award' (2014) for his 'original contribution to the development of the theory of learning' - writing on the critical theory of Axel Honneth.
 Link to paper.
 In 2016 he delivered the inaugural Mezirow Memorial Lecture at Columbia University.
 Link to paper

-Fleming, T. (2018).
+Fleming, T. (in press, 2018).
 Transformative Learning and Higher Education.
 In E. Kostara, A. Gavrielatos & D. Loads, (Eds.), Transformative Learning Theory and Practice: New Perspectives and Possibilities.
 London: Routledge.